AxisCommunications/modbus-acap/README.md

 Use the camera's
 [param.cgi](https://www.axis.com/vapix-library/subjects/t10175981/section/t10036014/display)
-to list and set the ACAP's parameters:
+to list and set the application's parameters:

 The call